minjong-ha/minjong-ha.github.io/docs/_posts/2022-10-18-qcow2-snapshot-breakdown.markdown

 "image_backing_file" represents the path of backing file that image references.

 Since the describes about the internal and external snapshots in QEMU related documents<sup>[1](#footnote_1)</sup> and difference between qcow1 and qcow2<sup>[1](#footnote_2)</sup>, I misundertood that internal and external snapshot are added features in qcow2.
+Actually, qcow1 already supports external snapshot; I think the actual name is backing file, and supports internal snapshot since qcow2.

-However, based on the name and source codes, qemu does not consider the external snapshot as a snapshot.
+Based on the name and source codes, I start to think that qemu does not consider the external snapshot as a snapshot.
-I think its original name is backing file, and qemu support it from qcow (version 1).
+In my opinion, its original name is backing file, and qemu support it from qcow (version 1).
 Of course it can be used as a snapshot, however, it is more likely to use it as a template in oVirt. oVirt supports template feature, which means that you can create a VM template based on the VM image.
 Usually, the size of the template is thin-provisioned VM image.